 Finding out your pregnancy is “high risk” makes a typically happy and joyous event often stressful and worrisome.
-At Physicians for Women, you can rest assured that three board-certified obstetricians, Drs.
-Melius, Schurr and Cardwell, with collectively over 75 years’ experience, will help you through every trimester for a safe delivery.
+At Physicians for Women, you can rest assured that our board-certified obstetricians, will help you through every trimester for a safe delivery.
 Additionally, the Madison Midwives often continue to care for their patients, when high-risk conditions develop, as a result of the collaborative care with the doctors’ involvement in Physicians for Women.
-For expert high risk pregnancy care, call the clinic directly or book an appointment online today.
+For expert high-risk pregnancy care, call the clinic directly or book an appointment online today.

 Many conditions and complications can put a pregnancy at a higher risk; sometimes the issue is maternal or fetal and sometimes it’s related to your placenta.
 Some common factors that make a pregnancy high risk are:

 - History of a clotting disorder or blood clots (e.g. Pulmonary embolism, DVT)

 - Congenital or chromosomal abnormality in your baby

 - Bleeding in any trimester of your pregnancy

 - Infection (Zika, CMV, Toxoplasmosis, Rubella, Herpes, Syphilis)